diegnghtmr/the-knowledge-bay/README.md

     - **Searching:** Utilize the search bar to find specific topics or keywords.
     - **Commenting/Discussing:** Engage with content by leaving comments or participating in discussion threads.

-5.  **Default Admin Credentials (if applicable):**
-    - For initial setup or testing, there might be default administrator credentials.
-A common example could be `username: admin` and `password: admin`.
-    - **Important:** If such default credentials exist, it is crucial to change them immediately after your first login to secure the application.

 Enjoy exploring and contributing to The Knowledge Bay!

 # 🌐 API Endpoints

 The following is a selection of key API endpoints available in The Knowledge Bay.
-For a complete list and more detailed information, please examine the controller classes within the `server/src/main/java/co/edu/uniquindio/theknowledgebay/api/controller/` directory (or the relevant path in your project).
+For a complete list and more detailed information, please examine the controller classes within the `server/src/main/java/co/edu/uniquindio/theknowledgebay/api/controller/` directory.
 The base path for all API endpoints is `/api`.

 ### 🔑 Authentication Endpoints (`/api/auth`)

 -   `POST /register`: Registers a new user.
-No authorization required.
 -   `POST /login`: Logs in an existing user and returns a JWT token upon successful authentication.
-No authorization required.
 -   `POST /logout`: Logs out the currently authenticated user.
-Requires Authorization token (JWT).

 ### 📝 Content Endpoints (`/api/content`)

 -   `POST /`: Creates new content (e.g., article, resource).
-Requires Authorization token.
 Supports multipart requests for file uploads.
 -   `GET /my-content`: Retrieves all content created by the currently authenticated user.
-Requires Authorization token.
 -   `GET /`: Retrieves all content available in the system.
-No authorization typically required, but may depend on content visibility settings.
 -   `GET /{id}`: Retrieves a specific piece of content by its unique ID.
-No authorization typically required.
 -   `PUT /{id}`: Updates an existing piece of content by its ID.
-Requires Authorization token and user must be the owner of the content or have administrative privileges.
 -   `DELETE /{id}`: Deletes a specific piece of content by its ID.
-Requires Authorization token and user must be the owner of the content or have administrative privileges.
 -   `POST /{id}/like`: Likes a specific piece of content.
-Requires Authorization token.
 -   `DELETE /{id}/like`: Removes a like from a specific piece of content.
-Requires Authorization token.

 ### 👥 User Endpoints (`/api/users`)

 -   `GET /`: Retrieves a list of all users.
-May require administrative privileges.
 Supports optional query parameters for filtering, such as:
     -   `search` (string): Filters users by username or other profile fields.
     -   `interest` (string): Filters users by declared interests.
 -   `GET /{userId}`: Retrieves profile information for a specific user by their `userId`.
-Requires Authorization token.
 -   `PUT /profile`: Updates the profile information of the currently authenticated user.
-Requires Authorization token.
 -   `POST /{userId}/follow`: Allows the authenticated user to follow the user specified by `userId`.
-Requires Authorization token.
 -   `DELETE /{userId}/follow`: Allows the authenticated user to unfollow the user specified by `userId`.
-Requires Authorization token.
 -   `GET /search?query={searchTerm}`: Searches for users based on a `searchTerm`.
 This might be an alias or a more specific search than the general `GET /` with a search parameter.
-Requires Authorization token.

-_Note: "Authorization token" typically refers to a JWT Bearer token sent in the `Authorization` header of the HTTP request._
 # 🧪 Testing

-This section describes how to run tests for both the client and server components of The Knowledge Bay.

-## 💻 Client (Front-End)

-1.  **Linting:**
-    To check the client-side code for linting errors and ensure code style consistency, navigate to the `client` directory and run:
-    ```bash
-    cd client
-    npm run lint
-    ```

-2.  **Unit/Integration Tests:**
-    The `package.json` for the client does not specify a standard test script (e.g., `npm test`).
-Please consult specific project documentation, `CONTRIBUTING.md`, or look for testing libraries and configurations (like Jest, React Testing Library) within the `client/src` directory to understand how to run client-side tests if they are implemented.

-## ⚙️ Server (Back-End)

 1.  **Running Tests:**
     To execute the unit and integration tests for the server-side Spring Boot application, navigate to the `server` directory and use the following Maven command: